Coherent charge carrier dynamics in the presence of thermal lattice vibrations: Introduction

 \section{Introduction}

-Crystal lattice vibrations had initially been treated essentially as a classical field, but in the first papers one phonon perturbation theory was adopted~\cite{ShockleyBardeen,BS2}.
-Since the introduction of the second quantization, the lattice vibrations have been treated as a quantum field in Fock state picture.
-In this conventional description, the particle (phonon) aspect of lattice vibrations gets the most attention by design, and one rarely if ever thinks of the lattice vibrations as a classical field.
+Crystal lattice vibrations had initially been treated essentially as a classical field, but in the early papers one phonon perturbation theory was adopted~\cite{ShockleyBardeen,BS2}.
+Since the introduction of second quantization, lattice vibrations have been treated as a quantum field in the Fock state picture.
+In this description, the particle (phonon) aspect of lattice vibrations gets the most attention by design, and one rarely if ever thinks of the lattice vibrations as a classical field.

-There is a viable alternative to the Fock state description, just as in quantum optics: coherent states are equivalent yet permit the construction of the quasi-classical field from the quantum field of lattice vibrations.
+There is a viable alternative to the Fock state description, just as in quantum optics: coherent states are equivalent yet permit the construction of the quasiclassical field from the quantum field of lattice vibrations.
 The wave aspect of lattice vibrations is thus emphasized, providing a different perspective from the usual Fock state picture.
 Although it is common in quantum optics to use coherent states to describe quantized electromagnetic wave~\cite{Sudarshan1963,glauber1963}, coherent states have rarely been used in condensed matter physics to describe quantized lattice vibrations.

-In the conventional Fock state description, the interaction of an electron with lattice vibrations requires a phonon creation or annihilation within the first-order perturbation theory.
-Higher order interactions are approximated as an incoherent and uncorrelated chain of the first order events through Boltzmann transport theory~\cite{ashcroft1976solid,abrik,ziman2001electrons,Many-Particle}.
+In the conventional Fock state description, the interaction of an electron with lattice vibrations requires a phonon creation or annihilation within first-order perturbation theory.
+Higher-order interactions are approximated as an incoherent and uncorrelated chain of the first-order events through Boltzmann transport theory~\cite{ashcroft1976solid,abrik,ziman2001electrons,Many-Particle}.
 In this way, any electron coherence lasting from one collision to the next has been neglected.
 Given that a phonon bath has changed in the host lattice, it might seem reasonable to neglect coherence, by the usual bath-induced decoherence arguments.
 However, in the quantum optical analog, this argument would be equivalent to saying that electrons cannot behave coherently in a strong electromagnetic field, which is of course not true.
-Note there are two different meanings of the term \textit{coherence} we refer to; First, the \textit{electron coherence} preserved over multiple scatterings, and second, the \textit{coherence of lattice vibrations} described by coherent states.